 Substance abuse disorders can come in many shapes and forms.
 Many addictions share similar foundations and treatment methods.
 Individuals struggling with addiction face the same difficulties with quitting and the same problems with maintaining a function.

-Zinnia Healing offers a wide variety of rehabilitation therapies, including individual, group, and family therapy, when requested by the individual.
+Zinnia Health offers a wide variety of rehabilitation therapies, including individual, group, and family therapy, when requested by the individual.

 Each therapy program works differently to help those suffering from a substance abuse disorder.
 The road to recovery from addiction is different for everyone, and it is essential to find the best strategy for you.